knative/community/ROLES.md

 - Member for at least 6 months.

-- Primary reviewer for 20 substantial PRs.
+- Should have reviewed or contributed to substantial PRs to the codebase.

-- Reviewed or merged at least 50 PRs.
+- Should be a `reviewer` in the OWNERS file.

 - Sponsored by the technical oversight committee.